Shivang44/Screenur/README.md

 # Usage
-CTRL-SHIFT-3 - Uploads fullscreen screenshot to imgur, opens in browser, and copies url to clipboard
+CTRL-SHIFT-3 - Captures and uploads fullscreen screenshot to imgur, opens in browser, and copies url to clipboard

 CTRL-SHIFT-4 - Same as above but allows you to take a screenshot of a selectable region on your screen